tothpeter/.dotfiles/README.md

 $ nah
 # Git X: Open the current Git repository in SourceTree (even if the Git folder is several levels up)
 $ gx
+# Git amend: amend all staged or unstaged changes to the last commit.
+Very useful for TDD.
+$ gam
+# Git rebase interactive all: Starts an interactive rebase for all the commits on the current branch.
+$ grbia
+# Git rebase fixups: squash all fixup commits into the right commits.
+$ grb_fixups
 ```

 Create a new SourceTree custom actions for `git/sourcetree_custom_actions/create_fixup_commit.sh`.
-Then right click on a commit and select Create fixup commit.
+Follow the instructions in the file.
+Then right click on a commit, Custom Actions > `Fixup`.
 It will create a fixup commit for the selected commit using the files added to staging.

-Check out the rest of the custom actions in git/sourcetree_custom_actions.
+Check out the rest of the custom actions in `git/sourcetree_custom_actions`.

 Put any custom variables.sh, aliases.sh, functions.sh or .rb in `local` and they will be loaded recursively and automatically.